usama-malik89/IMS_Project/README.md

 Coverage: 34%
-# Project Title
+# Inventory Management System Project

-One Paragraph of project description goes here
+The goal of this project is to create an Inventory Management System (IMS) using:
+* Java
+* Maven
+* JUnit
+* MySQL

 ## Getting Started